Improved Quantum Sensing by Spectral Design: Method

+Since the number of control operations is typically an important resource, we analyze how many elementary switching operations are required to realize the desired spectral modification.

-where \( P_i \) are permutation matrices.
-This decomposition can be computed using the Birkhoff algorithm \cite{MR20547}, which terminates in at most \( \mathcal{O}(n^2) \) steps and returns no more than \( n^2 - 2n + 2 \) permutations with associated weights \cite{Johnson_Dulmage_Mendelsohn_1960}.
+The Birkhoff decomposition, see Eq.\eqref{equ:Birkhoff}, can be computed using the Birkhoff algorithm \cite{MR20547}, which terminates in at most \( \mathcal{O}(n^2) \) steps and returns no more than \( n^2 - 2n + 2 \) permutations with associated weights \cite{Johnson_Dulmage_Mendelsohn_1960}.
 The Birkhoff decomposition is not unique and finding one decomposition with the minimal number of terms is known to be NP-hard \cite{DUFOSSE2016108}.
+Therefore, one requires up to $\mathcal{O}(n^2)$ permutation unitary to implement the desired unitary control.

 Each permutation matrix \( P_i \) can be implemented using at most \( n - 1 \) two-level permutations (i.e., switching operations).
 This is because, for any given permutation, we can successively move each energy level to its target position using a sequence of two-level permutations.
 After positioning the first \( n - 2 \) levels correctly, the remaining two levels will either already be in the correct order or can be swapped with one final operation to complete the permutation.
 Therefore, the full implementation of \( R_{\text{opt}} \) requires no more than $n^3 - 3n^2 + 4n - 2$ switching operations in total.
-The times at which the switching operations are implemented correspond to the corresponding weight $\theta_i$ of their permutation matrix and an arbitrary order of implementation of the permutations, see Fig.~\ref{fig:circuit}(c) for an illustration.
-In Fig.~\ref{fig:work_flow} we summarize the steps of the switching method.

-Since the number of operations is also a resource, in Appendix~\ref{App:min_number_of_switches} we explore ways to reduce the number of switching operations required.
-Furthermore, if one wants to implement the permutation operations on a qubit-based quantum processor, one also needs to consider how to implement these operations efficiently.
+Hence we require up to $\mathcal{O}(n^3)$ switching operations to implement a spectral adaptation.

+The number of required switching operations can be reduced to $\mathcal{O}(n)$ to achieve a desired target spectrum, however, this reduction comes at the cost of a potentially greater loss in spectral range, as well as a super-exponential computational cost for determining the switching sequence.
+The exact construction is provided in Appendix~\ref{App:min_number_of_switches}.